Aleksjug/shopify-intern-challenge/README.md

 TASK: Build an inventory tracking web application for a logistics company.

-Extra feature chosen: Push a button export product data to a CSV
+Extra feature chosen: Push a button to export product data to a CSV

 # How to Run: